There’s really no way to put this politely. I’m just going to say it:

 Airbnb is ousting US hotel chains.

 Uber usurps the Taxi and Limousine Commission (TLC).

 Netflix and Hulu are the new TV cable.

 3rd Wave cafés, coffee shops and restaurants are dismantling the fast food industry piece by piece.
 You’ll start to see the shift as Americans become more aware of food ingredients and flavors.

 Millennials are spending as much time shopping as they are requesting “charge backs” on purchases.
 It’s Fraud but that’s okay because it is happening so rampantly the credit cards are finding it impossible to keep up with the slowly impending disaster.
-The retailers are truly starving for business so they’re just cutting their loses with credit cards.
+The retailers are truly starving for business so they’re just cutting their losses with credit cards.